AgyLuczak/MUM-S-TO-DO-LIST/README.md

  ![categories](./docs/categories_page.png)

 There are four categories provided in the app, but users can add their own.
 They can also edit and delete categories they created themselves.
 Editing and deletion capabilities are conditionally rendered based on the user's session information, ensuring that only authorized users can modify or remove categories.
-Editing and deleting the original categories is resrticted to the admin account.
+Editing and deleting the original categories is restricted to the admin account.

 ![own categories](./docs/categories_own.png)